-There are other great options.
-Alaska’s health department is offering access to HALT’s online programs to eligible Alaskans living anywhere in the state.
-Participants can join HALT’s Self-Measured Blood Pressure Program (SMBP) for 4–6 months to learn how to manage their blood pressure and make other related healthy changes.
+Alaska's health department supports many great options.
+You can join a Self-Measured Blood Pressure Program (SMBP) for 4–6 months to learn how to manage your blood pressure and make other related healthy changes.
 These changes could include losing weight or staying at a healthy weight, managing stress, and taking medications if needed.
+Participants in online programs track progress and work with assigned coaches using the mobile app or computer.

 Click the button below to get started.

-This year, the Alaska Department of Health can support more than 500 Alaskans living anywhere in the state to join online programs through its partnership with HALT.
-Adults in these online programs participate at no cost to them.
+The Alaska Department of Health is able to support hundreds of Alaskans to join online programs at no cost to them.

-Reach out to the following organizations in your community to learn about how to enroll in a community-based Self-Measured Blood Pressure Program.
+Are you interested in finding a community-based program near you?
+Reach out to the following organizations to learn about how to enroll in a community-based program to manage blood pressure.
+Many of these programs are free or low-cost.

 The program list was last updated in June 2025.